nomadicafrican/nomadicafrican/README.md

 ## Projects

 [<h2>CryptoHub</h2>](https://github.com/nomadicafrican/final_project)
-An App where users can post blogs, read articles and research about crypto by looking at the market
+An App where users can post blogs, read articles, and research crypto by looking at the market.

 <b>Technology used:</b> React, JQuery, Material UI, Redux, Axios, Express, Multer, MongoDb, React-dom

 [<h2>TimeSync</h2>](https://github.com/nomadicafrican/scheduler)

-Interview Scheduler is a single-page application that allows a student to choose a day, a time, and an interviewer to book in appointment with a mentor.
-Appointments can be easily edited and updated, or cancelled through the app by clicking the icons in the bottom left hand corner of a booked interview timeslot.
+Interview Scheduler is a single-page application that allows a student to choose a day, a time, and an interviewer to book an appointment with a mentor.
+Appointments can be easily edited, updated, or canceled through the app by clicking the icons in the bottom left-hand corner of a booked interview timeslot.

 <b>Technology used:</b> JS, React, HTML, SCSS, Axios, Storybook, Jest